MLAI-Yonsei/UEC/README.md

 # Uncertainty-driven Embedding Convolution

-This repository contains PyTorch implemenations of "Uncertainty-driven Embedding Convolution" [paper](.).
+This repository contains PyTorch implemenations of "Uncertainty-driven Embedding Convolution" <!--[paper](.)-->.

 ## Introduction
 Uncertainty-driven Embedding Convolution (UEC) is a framework for combining embeddings in principled, uncertainty-aware manner.
 UEC consists of three key components.